 Small baby sharks are regularly available in all coastal regions of India.
-Once the thick skin is removed off the shark, there is only a singular cartilage like spine running though the fish.
+Once the thick skin is removed off the shark, there is only a singular cartilage like spine running through the fish.
 Hence, even kids like to eat shark as there are no bones to negotiate.
 The meat is fleshy and rich in omega-3 acids.
 The shark ambot tik curry has the natural flavours of the cooked shark oils with the right amount of acidity and spice.
 Cook and eat this curry after a day and it tastes even better.
-The shark absorbs the spices and tastes even better. (for a different version click here)
+The shark absorbs the spices and tastes even better. (for another version of the shark ambot tik, click here)

 Serves: 4 to 6 Persons